Phase-dependent fluctuations in intermittent resonance fluorescence: Introduction

 Homodyne correlation measurement (HCM), proposed by Vogel \cite{Vogel91,Vogel95} (see also \cite{Carm85}), consists of intensity correlations of the previously mixed source and weak local oscillator fields, thus canceling the detector efficiency factors.
 The output contains several terms, including the variance and an amplitude-intensity correlation.
 Very recently, HCM was used to observe squeezing in the resonance fluorescence of a single two-level quantum dot \cite{SHJ+15} in conditions close to those for free-space atomic resonance fluorescence.
-In fact, in the first demonstration of HCM the amplitude-intensity correlation of the fluorescence of a single three-level ion in the $\Lambda$ configuration was observed \cite{GRS+09} though not yet in the squeezing regime.
+In fact, in the first demonstration of HCM the amplitude-intensity correlation of the fluorescence of a single three-level ion in the $\Lambda$ configuration was observed \cite{GRS+09} although not yet in the squeezing regime.

 Conditional homodyne detection (CHD) was proposed and demonstrated by Carmichael, Orozco and coworkers \cite{CCFO00,FOCC00}.
-This consists of balanced homodyne detection (BHD) of a quadrature conditioned on an intensity measurement of part of the emitted field; it gives the amplitude-intensity correlation of HCM but measured directly, without the interfering terms.
+This consists of balanced homodyne detection (BHD) of a quadrature conditioned on an intensity measurement of part of the emitted field; it gives the amplitude-intensity correlation of HCM but measured directly, without the other terms.
 As in the intensity correlations, the conditioning cancels the dependence on detector efficiency.
 The intensity detection channel has nontrivial effects on the quadrature signals.
-The amplitude-intensity correlation is of third order in the field amplitude, hence it allows for third order fluctuations.
-Initially, CHD was devised for weak light emitters, neglecting the third order fluctuations.
-This allowed to identify the Fourier transform of the correlation as the spectrum of squeezing \cite{CCFO00,FOCC00}.
+The amplitude-intensity correlation is of third order in the field amplitude; hence it allows for third-order fluctuations.
+Initially, CHD was devised for weak light emitters, neglecting the third-order fluctuations.
+This allowed the identification of the Fourier transform of the correlation as the spectrum of squeezing \cite{CCFO00,FOCC00}.
 However, recent work on CHD of two-level atom resonance fluorescence has shown important deviations from the spectrum of squeezing due to increasing nonlinearity in the atom-laser interaction \cite{hmcb10,CaGH15}.
-An additional display of these non-Gaussian fluctuations is found in the asymmetry of the correlation in cavity QED \cite{DeCC02} and in the resonance fluorescence of a $V-$type three-level atom \cite{MaCa08,CaGM14,XGJM15} and of two blockading Rydberg atoms \cite{XuMo15}.
+An additional display of these non-Gaussian fluctuations is found in the asymmetry of the correlation in cavity QED \cite{DeCC02} and in the resonance fluorescence of a $V$-type three-level atom \cite{MaCa08,CaGM14,XGJM15} and of two blockading Rydberg atoms \cite{XuMo15}.

 In this paper we investigate theoretically ensemble-averaged phase-dependent fluctuations of the intermittent (ergodic) resonance fluorescence of a single three-level atom (3LA).
 Besides numerical solutions for the one- and two-time expectation values, we obtain approximate analytical solutions which are very accurate in the limit when the decay rate of the strong transition is much larger than those of the weak transitions.
 Our solutions are simple and reflect clearly the time and spectral scales.
 Thus we begin by writing the expression for the coherent and phase-independent incoherent spectra of the 3LA, studied numerically at length in Ref. \cite{EvKe02}.